Welcome to today's edition of the Rush 24-7 podcast.

 We need the left commenting on this.

-This is this is how we're gonna learn.
+This is how we're going to learn.

 That moment that you identified when they all raised their hands, like those guys testifying before Congress, the tobacco company executives all raising their hands.